 In natural settings, trees rely on the dense blanket of fallen leaves to deter the growth of nearby competition for water and food, choking out plants in their root zone.
 Similarly, large overlapping leaves will suffocate your grass if left on your lawn during fall and winter.

-Even if you have Bermuda or Zoyzia grass that goes dormant in the winter, sunlight, air and water are still important for turf health.
+Even if you have Bermuda or zoyzia grass that goes dormant in the winter, sunlight, air and water are still important for lawn health.
 Without access to these basic necessities, your grass will be more susceptible to disease and may rot.

 Of course you can use this phenomenon to your benefit if you have places in your landscape beds where weeds are a problem.
 Covering the area with several inches of whole fall leaves can be an effective way to choke out weeds.
 Just make sure you don’t inadvertently cover any plants you want to keep, like dormant flower bulbs.